Stock futures trade lower, Amazon shares fall

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, U.S. benchmark crude oil lost 40 cents to $73.22 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude oil declined 42 cents to $75.63.
+In other trading, U.S. benchmark crude oil lost 13 cents to $73.47 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude oil added 2 cents to $76.07.

 The Associated Press contributed to this report.